Eaton County Democratic Party

 Section 8.
 Officer Vacancies

-Article VI.
+Article VII.
 Establishment of a Political Party Committee

 Section 1.
 Creation of the Committee

-The executive committee may, by a majority vote, establish a political party committee which will operate under Michigan statute.
-The treasurer of the committees may be the treasurer of the ECDP, and a record keeper may be named to record receipts and expenses and file required reports to the bureau of elections.
+- The Executive Committee may, by a majority vote, establish and maintain a political party committee as defined by the Michigan Campaign Finance Act, and conduct its activities as required by that Statute.
+The treasurer of the ECDP may be the treasurer of the Political Party Committee, and a record keeper may be named to record receipts and expenses and file required reports to the Bureau of Elections.

 Section 2.
 Audit of campaign finance reports.